CircleCI-Archived/stefon/lein-stefon-precompile/README.md

-# Dieter precompile - a leiningen plugin
+# Stefon precompile - a leiningen plugin

-A leiningen plugin for precompiling assets using Dieter, similar to Rails' `rake asset-precompile`.
+A leiningen plugin for precompiling assets using Stefon, similar to Rails' `rake asset-precompile`.

 ## Installation